 The Application Form includes word limits.
 The application must comply with the maximum word limits where they are indicated and text beyond the indicated word limit will not be considered.
-Please note there is no minimum requirement and response should be concise.

-Criterion 1 - Alignment with the Program Objectives and Outcomes (30% weighting)
+Criterion 1 - Alignment with the Program Objectives and Outcomes (40% weighting)

-Describe how the grant activity contributes to achieving the Program objectives and outcomes of the grant opportunity as described at Section 2 (word limit: 1500 words).
+Describe how the grant activity contributes to achieving the Program objectives as described in Section 2 and outcomes of the grant opportunity as described at Section 2.1 (word limit: 2,000 words).

-You must demonstrate this through identifying:
+You should demonstrate this through identifying:

-- what positive evidenced-based behaviour changes are proposed and how your project will support consumers to improve health literacy and QUM outcomes through improving the quality, appropriate use of medicines and diagnostics, including but not limited to: - promote the safe and effective use of medicines, particularly in high-risk groups and settings; - o reduce adverse medicine events or medicine-related hospital admissions; - o reduce unnecessary health technologies; - o improve self-care; and - o promote the use of reputable resources and/or discourage misinformation. - the evidence-based need for the activities, including the evidence-base that supports the proposed design, delivery and implementation of the project/activities; - how the proposed activities will address priorities areas, including evidence for why these are priorities for QUM in an Australian context, including details of stakeholder engagement and involvement during conceptualisation, development and planned implementation of your project; - who will be impacted through the grant delivery and how, including the number of consumers expected to receive/benefit from the interventions; - stakeholders and partnerships with relevant parties that will support implementation and what they will contribute to the activities; - how your project builds on existing material, or how the activities deliver innovative approaches; - how your proposed methodology is consistent with NSQUM principles, and supports QUM initiatives delivered at a national scale; and - how you will honour the primacy of the consumer in the execution of these activities.
+- how the proposed activities will address priorities areas, including evidence for why the these are priorities for QUM in an Australian context and the extent to which your project will deliver outcomes for its targeted health professionals/patient cohort; - what positive evidenced based behaviour changes are proposed and how your project will support health providers to improve patient outcomes through improving the quality, appropriate use of medicines and diagnostics, including but not limited to: - promoting the safe and effective use of medicines, particularly in high-risk groups and settings; - o reducing adverse medicine events or medicine-related hospital admissions; - o reducing low level care and promoting efficient use of health technologies; - the evidence and need for the activities, including the evidence which supports the proposed design, delivery and implementation of the project, including how you will honour the primacy of the consumer in the delivery of these activities; - who will be impacted through the grant delivery and how, including which health professionals and how many are expected to receive interventions such as academic detailing; - who are the key stakeholders and partners that will support implementation and what they will contribute to the activities; - how the activities deliver innovative approaches and/or builds on existing resources; - how your project builds on, and supports other QUM initiatives delivered at a national scale;